ashiqopu/ndn-arm-builds/README.md

 * Login:
 	* default user : **pi**
 	* default password : **raspberry**
+	* be sure to change the default password to prevent being hacked
 * **Prerequisites for Model 2 only**
 	* Plug in USB Wifi dongle.
 	* Open: